This manual set is organized into several parts:

-Information for Postgres developers.
-This is intended for those who are contributing to the Postgres project; application development information should appear in the Programmer's Guide.
-Currently included in the Programmer's Guide.
+Information for PostgreSQL developers.
+This is intended for those who are contributing to the PostgreSQL project; application development information appears in the Programmer's Guide.

-In addition to this manual set, there are other resources to help you with Postgres installation and use:
+In addition to this manual set, there are other resources to help you with PostgreSQL installation and use:

-The Frequently Asked Questions (FAQ) documents address both general issues and some platform-specific issues.
+Frequently Asked Questions (FAQ) lists document both general issues and some platform-specific issues.